hashidk/WebChat/README.md

 # WebChat
-### Basic chat application using socket.io, mongoDB and cloudinary
+### Basic chat application using NodeJS+ExpressJS, socket.io, mongoDB and cloudinary, Front-end was created with ReactJS

 ### See demo: https://chatweb-wm.herokuapp.com/